11 bands who wouldn’t be here without At The Gates

-Though Darkest Hour definitely have a lot of At The Gates’s pure melody in their music, the most defining similarity between the two might be the gallop.
+Though Darkest Hour definitely have a lot of At The Gates’ pure melody in their music, the most defining similarity between the two might be the gallop.
 At The Gates have a lot of harsh, brooding moments, but their songs always bound along at an awesome breakneck pace.
-Similarly, Darkest Hour might be utterly scathing at times, but there’s always a ‘CHARGE!’ quality to their speed that matches up with the ‘GO!’ that opens Slaughter Of The Soul’s title track.
+Similarly, Darkest Hour might be utterly scathing at times, but there’s always a ‘Charge!’ quality to their speed that matches up with the ‘Go!’ that opens Slaughter Of The Soul’s title-track.
 Darkest Hour don’t exactly walk the same paths as ATG, but they certainly sprint them.

 Granted, At The Gates never got anywhere near as spacey or accessible as fellow Swedes Soilwork.
-The similarities between the two are more about pace and rhythm than anything else — even during their most elaborate moments, Soilwork have a bounce to them that makes even their most agonized and elaborate tracks feel entertaining rather than long-winded.
-No one utilized that method as much as At The Gates, whose most brutal tunes are still a hell of a lot of fun.
+The similarities between the two are more about pace and rhythm than anything else; even during their most elaborate moments, Soilwork have a bounce to them that makes even their most agonised and elaborate tracks feel entertaining rather than long-winded.
+No-one utilised that method as much as At The Gates, whose most brutal tunes are still a hell of a lot of fun.
 Must be something in the Kattegat.